Multiple sclerosis: Pathogenesis

 MS is a clinically defined entity with several atypical presentations.
 Some auto-antibodies have been found in atypical MS cases, giving birth to separate disease families and restricting the previously wider concept of MS.

 Anti-AQP4 autoantibodies were found in neuromyelitis optica (NMO), which was previously considered a MS variant.
 A spectrum of diseases named NMOSD (NMO spectrum diseases) or anti-AQP4 diseases has been accepted.
 Some cases of MS were presenting anti-MOG autoantibodies, mainly overlapping with the Marburg variant.
 Anti-MOG autoantibodies were found to be also present in ADEM, and a second spectrum of separated diseases is being considered.
 This spectrum is named inconsistently across different authors, but it is normally something similar to anti-MOG demyelinating diseases.

 A third kind of auto-antibodies is accepted.
-They are several anti-neurofascin auto-antibodies which damage the Ranvier nodes of the neurons.
+There are several anti-neurofascin auto-antibodies that damage the Ranvier nodes of the neurons.
 These antibodies are more related to the peripheral nervous demyelination, but they were also found in chronic progressive PPMS and combined central and peripheral demyelination (CCPD, which is considered another atypical MS presentation).

 In addition to the significance of auto-antibodies in MS, four different patterns of demyelination have been reported, opening the door to consider MS as a heterogeneous disease.

-Disease biomarkers
+Biomarkers

 Since disease progression is the result of degeneration of neurons, the roles of proteins showing loss of nerve tissue such as neurofilaments, tau, and N-acetylaspartate are under investigation.

 Improvement in neuroimaging techniques such as positron emission tomography (PET) or MRI carry a promise for better diagnosis and prognosis predictions.
 Regarding MRI, there are several techniques that have already shown some usefulness in research settings and could be introduced into clinical practice, such as double-inversion recovery sequences, magnetization transfer, diffusion tensor, and functional magnetic resonance imaging.
 These techniques are more specific for the disease than existing ones, but still lack some standardization of acquisition protocols and the creation of normative values.
 This is particularly the case for proton magnetic resonance spectroscopy, for which a number of methodological variations observed in the literature may underlie continued inconsistencies in central nervous system metabolic abnormalities, particularly in N-acetyl aspartate, myoinositol, choline, glutamate, GABA, and GSH, observed for multiple sclerosis and its subtypes.
 There are other techniques under development that include contrast agents capable of measuring levels of peripheral macrophages, inflammation, or neuronal dysfunction, and techniques that measure iron deposition that could serve to determine the role of this feature in MS, or that of cerebral perfusion.